Kepler Documentation

 Click Back to session to close the diff and return to the agent session console.

-Optional agent features: AI Sync
+AI Sync (experimental)

-For more on experimental features, see Settings.
+For more on these settings, see Settings.

 Have feedback about this article?
 Did we miss something?
 Let us know!